This election includes the following positions and candidates:

 - Actively work on the inclusivity agenda: to enrich the diversity of the ISSOTL network, to ensure a wider range of representation on ISSOTL platforms; to enable less mainstream/minority and emerging SoTL voices, in regions not traditionally represented in English-speaking mainstream SoTL conversations and activities.

-- While working to support inclusivity by enriching the diversity of the ISSOTL network, we also want to increase engagement opportunities within ISSOTL to mobilize its membership in between its annual conferences by, for instance, expanding the possibilities for its Interest Groups, engaging in substantive communication with ISSOTL members, and foregrounding the Society’s advocacy and outreach activities.
+- While working to support inclusivity by enriching the diversity of the ISSOTL network, we also want to increase engagement opportunities within ISSOTL to mobilize its membership in between its annual conferences by, for instance, expanding the possibilities for its Interest Groups, engaging in substantive communication with ISSOTL members, and foregrounding the Society’s advocacy activities.

 Secretary Candidate (1)